mhxander/ReactGallery/README.md

 This is my React Gallery app for project 7 of the TeamTreehouse Full-Stack Javascript techdegree.
 I've included all files necessary to run the app, except the config.js file that is discussed below.
 I've made a couple small changes to the CSS.
 I added a background color to the whole page, and added a border to the search box and button.
-I also changed the text color and size fro the headline element which shows the topic of the images.
+I also changed the text color and size for the headline element which shows the topic of the images.